nuwehq/nuwe-simple-eats-ios/README.md

 NOTE: We currently include a copy of the AFNetworking library in this framework, if you also use AFNetworking in your app, you will have issues with duplicate symbols.
 We are working to resolve this in the framework, check back for future updates.

-Note: You will require a Developer Account and to register a user to submit Eat events for that user.
+NOTE: You will require a Developer Account and to register a user to submit Eat events for that user.
 See [NuAPI Docs](https://api.nuapi.co/v1/index.html#registration)

 Import the Framework